Eidos-Montréal: Technology

 Dawn Engine features improved conversation system and cutscenes compared to Glacier 2.
 Built on an "entity system", Dawn allows designers to create new behaviours without the assistance of programmers.
 Hair technology is an improved version of AMD's TressFX, which has been developed by the in-house research and development team Labs.
 Dawn features systems for volumetric lighting and air density, as well as support for dense indoor and outdoor areas, and many dynamic objects.
 Not all objects are rendered at the same time, the engine makes use of Umbra occlusion culling.
 With Marvel's Guardians of the Galaxy, ray tracing and DLSS support was added, as well as working in-game mirrors.

 Eidos-Montréal subsequently abandoned work with the Dawn Engine after 2022, adopting Unreal Engine 5 for their ongoing work to "focus on content" rather than technical hurdles of developing a game and its engine simultaneously.
 With the foundation of Eidos-Sherbrooke, research and development work was mostly offloaded to that studio including Eidos-Labs department.

 Games developed

+Awards

+Eidos-Montréal was recognized as one of the Best Places to Work by GamesIndustry.biz, and Montréal's Top Employers by Canada's Top 100 Employers competition.